 Blood contains different components, including red blood cells, white blood cells, platelets, and plasma.
 Plasma contains antibodies (immunoglobulins) and clotting factors.
 Not all components are produced from a particular unit of donated blood.
-For example, immunoglobulins and clotting factors are separated from plasma pooled together from many donors.
-White blood cells and platelets are obtained by apheresis.
-Depending on the situation, people may receive only the red blood cells or platelets or clotting factors.
+For example, immunoglobulins and clotting factors may be prepared from plasma pooled together from many donors.
+White blood cells and platelets are obtained by apheresis (see Sidebar 2: Controlling Diseases by Purifying the Blood).
+Depending on the situation, people may receive only the red blood cells, platelets, plasma, or clotting factors.
 Transfusing only selected blood components allows the treatment to be specific, reduces the risks of side effects, and can efficiently use the different components from a single unit of blood to treat several people.

 Red blood cells: